mtb9515/eventmap-3311/README.md

+NEEDS UPDATING FOR PORTFOLIO
+TODO:
+UPDATE README WITH PICTURES AND EXPLAIN PROJECT
+UPDATE FIREBASE SERVICE ACCOUNT FOR FORK

 UTA Event Mapper

 The UTA Event Mapper is a web-based application designed to help users find and map out events occurring on the University of Texas at Arlington (UTA) campus.